Last updated on February 27, 2025

 Drizzt Do'Urden | Illustration by Tyler Jacobson

 So you’ve finally decided to build that awesome Commander deck you want.
-You have all the cards (pretty expensive ones, too), you play tested it to make sure it works perfectly, you even got all the tokens you needed, and now you have a 100-card (maybe more) giant of a deck.
+You have all the cards (pretty expensive ones, too), you play tested it to make sure it works perfectly, you got all the tokens you need, and now you have a 100-card (maybe more) giant of a deck.
 It doesn’t fit anywhere and there’s absolutely no way to move it around.
 Much worse if you’ve got it sleeved up.

 There’s a lot of storage options for your cards.
 More so when it comes to deck boxes.
 Some are unnecessarily expensive, but sometimes that extra buck can make a huge difference.

 Trying to find the right box can be a real pain.
 I took the time to go through a variety of products to see if I could find the best boxes out there for all your EDH needs, or for a cool gift.
-Hopefully this list will get you on the right path to find the box you need for your decks.
+Hopefully this list will get you on the right path to find the box you need for your Commander decks.

 Let's get into it!